IAmJonoBo/mimic/docs/web/qwik-performance.md

   meta: [
     {
       name: 'description',
-      content: 'You are currently offline.
-Some cached content may still be available.'
+      content:
-    }
+        'You are currently offline.
+Some cached content may still be available.', },
-  ]
+  ],
 };
 ```